 NOTE: Multiple applications from an organization are allowable.
 In order to diversify the HRSA/MCHB research grant portfolio, an individual cannot serve as the project director (PD) or PI on more than one active HRSA MCH Research Network.
-To foster interdisciplinary collaboration and increase opportunities for mentorship for emerging MCH researchers, a PD/PI on an active HRSA MCH research grant is allowed up to 10 percent effort as a co-investigator on an existing HRSA MCH research grant.
+To foster interdisciplinary collaboration and increase opportunities for mentorship for emerging MCH researchers, a PD/PI on an active HRSA MCH research grant is expected to serve for no more than 10 percent effort as a co-investigator on an existing HRSA MCH research grant.
 HRSA allows one PD/PI to be named on the cover page of the SF-424 R&R application, who will serve as the key point of contact.
 The application can include co-investigators as key personnel on the project.
 It does not apply to being a PI on grants from other agencies.
 However, if selected for funding, the new recipient will need to verify that percent effort across all federally-funded grants does not exceed 100 percent.

-Please make sure you submit your application to the correct NOFO number: HRSA-20-055, the UT3 AIR-B Program competition.
+Please make sure you submit your application to the correct NOFO number: HRSA-20-054, the UT2 AIR-P Research competition.
 Applications submitted to the wrong competition will be deemed nonresponsive and will not be considered for funding under this notice.